pdurbin/RO-Crate-Example/README.md

 }
 ```

 The RO-Crate spec states the the type of the object pointed to by @id for the `contactPoint` _SHOULD_ be  [ContactPoint](https://schema.org/ContactPoint).
 This may get confusing when the same entity fulfills multiple roles.
 If we do this, the last portion of the metadata above would look like.
 It's not clear whether we'd include another record for the creator as a `Person` type.
 The specification does this however, they use the ORCID as the @id for the `Person`, declare `contactPoint` inside that structure, but use their email as the @id.
 Then, they create the record where the person is of type `ContactPoint` however, they use the email address as the @id.
-I'm not sure why
+I'm not sure why.

 ```